Presenting problem

 Treatment depends if the disease is localised to the ovaries (10-15%) or has spread elsewhere in the abdomen (85%).
 In cases that do not appear to have spread a full Staging procedure is undertaken to check in all the usual places these tumor cells may hide (e.g. lymph nodes).
 Fertility sparing procedures for appropriate tumours may be possible and will be discussed fully preoperatively.
 Where disease has spread away from the ovaries the most important goal is to remove all visible disease, which may require quite an extensive procedure called a Debulking operation.

-Dr Land as a certified gynaecologic oncologist has the necessary expertise to enable a high probability of achieving this goal of optimal debulking (no visible disease).
+As certified gynaecologic oncologists, our doctors have the necessary expertise to enable a high probability of achieving this goal of optimal debulking (no visible disease).

-Chemotherapy is frequently required as a powerful adjunct to surgery in the treatment of ovarian cancer and Dr Land will arrange all necessary follow up including intraperitoneal chemotherapy where appropriate (Chemotherapy into the abdominal cavity via a specially placed catheter).
+Chemotherapy is frequently required as a powerful adjunct to surgery in the treatment of ovarian cancer and our doctors will arrange all necessary follow up including intraperitoneal chemotherapy where appropriate (Chemotherapy into the abdominal cavity via a specially placed catheter).
 Chemotherapy can usually be arranged for closer to home for most patients who come from outside of Brisbane.

 Follow up